anttisalonen/progbook/rst/webshop.rst

 * Line 7: We *commit* our changes, i.e. write them in the file.
 Before this, the table removal was only stored in RAM but not written to the database file.
 * Lines 9-14: We run our SQL statement to create a table.
 This uses Python multi-line strings using the ''' notation.
 * Line 15: We commit our change to create the table.
+* Line 16: We close the connection to the database.

 *Exercise*: Run the above code.
 In addition, add code to create a table for the products.
 Call it "products".
 Each product should have an ID as the primary key, as well as name and size.
 The name and size can both be stored as text.